NorthStarUAS/ImageAnalysis/README.md

 Aerial imagery analysis, processing, and presentation scripts.

-## Urgent plea!

-   If anyone sees this and knows of a forum or mailing list or some other discussion group that focuses on image stitching and bundle adjustment, please contact me and let me know where to find it!

-   It feels like the experts in the field fall into one of the following groups:

-   - As soon as they gain some knowledge, they are snatched up by a big company and are unable to talk about any of this technology.

-   - They became an expert for their phd work or some research project, but now it's 10 years later and they have different things to be interested in.

-   - As soon as they get something to work, they spin off a commercial venture and are busy with their new business.

-   So if you are reading this and interested in this field, talk to me!
-Where do people discuss these topics?
-Should we start our own forum?

 # Brief Overview

 This image analysis toolset started as two independent efforts to